 Request Date:

 Name:

 Address:

 City: State: Zip:

-Office/Work Location: I
+Office/Work Location:

 Cost Center Name/Number:

 Office/Work Phone: E-mail:

 Position Title:

-Supervisor's Name: Supervisor's Phone Number:
+Supervisor's Name: Supervisor's Phone N Supervisor's Phone Number:

-NATURE OF RELIGIOUS ACCOMMODATION REQUEST: 1.
-Please specify the religious belief, practice, or observation obligation that is the basis for your request for accommodation:
+NATURE OF RELIGIOUS ACCOMMODATION REQ Please specify the religious belief, practice, or your request for accommodation: n that is the basis for

 observance obligation described above and explain the nature of the conflict: 3.
-Please describe the specific accommodation you are requesting: religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice." religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice." religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice." religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice." religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice." religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice."
+Please describe the specific accommodation you are requesting: A. religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the BA. religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the BA. religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice."
+BA. religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice."
+BA.
+If you are a current IDES employee and are requesting a work schedule change as a form of religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
+BA. religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice."
+BA. religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice."
+3A.
+4. religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practice." religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
 Please explain (in detail) how the requested accommodation(s) will enable you to meet your religious obligations without impacting your ability to meet the required/essential religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
 Please explain (in detail) how the requested accommodation(s) will enable you to meet your religious obligations without impacting your ability to meet the required/essential religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
 Please explain (in detail) how the requested accommodation(s) will enable you to meet your religious obligations without impacting your ability to meet the required/essential religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
-Please explain (in detail) how the requested accommodation(s) will enable you to meet your religious obligations without impacting your ability to meet the required/essential . religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
+Please explain (in detail) how the requested accommodation(s) will enable you to meet your religious obligations without impacting your ability to meet the required/essential religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
 Please explain (in detail) how the requested accommodation(s) will enable you to meet your religious obligations without impacting your ability to meet the required/essential religious accommodation, confirm that you have read Section 2005 (Time and Leave) of the Policies/Procedures Manual, subsection .222, entitled, "Deferred Work Time to Practic Religious Beliefs.
 Please explain (in detail) how the requested accommodation(s) will enable you to meet your religious obligations without impacting your ability to meet the required/essential